traci-porter/github-portfolio/README.md

 **Overview**

-This repository showcases a selection of my technical writing samples from my work at BigCommerce.
-I chose each piece for its role as a project for which I served as the lead writer.
-You'll find technical articles demonstrating my ability to simplify complex concepts and present them as clear, engaging, and accessible content for a diverse audience.
+This repository highlights a curated selection of my technical writing work during my time at BigCommerce.
+Each piece was chosen for its significance, with me serving as the lead writer.
+The collection includes technical articles that demonstrate my ability to simplify complex concepts and deliver clear, engaging, and accessible content for a wide range of audiences.
+Additionally, you will find HTML/CSS exercises that I completed as part of the freeCodeCamp academy.

 **Writing Samples**